eaglegis/riodmap-app/README.md

 ## RiodMap

-This is the main map component, it has the following props id = the webmap id you want to use onMarkerClick = this the callback for clicking on a feature in the map proxyUrl = the url to the proxy which will handle authentication and filtering at a global level userIdentity = the bearer token to be used layerDefs = an array of layer definitons to filter layers at a local level.
-This has the form of '{
+This is the main map component, it has the following props
+- id = the webmap id you want to use
+- onMarkerClick = this the callback for clicking on a feature in the map
+- proxyUrl = the url to the proxy which will handle authentication and filtering at a global level
+- userIdentity = the bearer token to be used
+- layerDefs = an array of layer definitons to filter layers at a local level.
+This has the form of

+`{
-  title:"layer name"
+  title:"layer name",
   where:"any valid where clause"
-}'
+}`

 More details on the where clause is [here](https://developers.arcgis.com/javascript/latest/api-reference/esri-layers-FeatureLayer.html#definitionExpression)

+Details on valid SQL queries is [here](http://desktop.arcgis.com/en/arcmap/latest/map/working-with-layers/building-a-query-expression.htm#GUID-EC06FE3F-38BA-4CF2-AEAF-F69D65C7C567)